No B.S. Time Management for Entrepreneurs

 Be inaccessible to your coworkers.
 Working at home is a possible solution.
 Dan says that when he was inaccessible, their people functioned just as well or better when he was there.
-They handled 80% of everything on their own, and the other 20%, asked quickly and efficiently.
+They handled 80% of everything independently, and the other 20% asked quickly and efficiently.

 If you have to work in an office with the rest of our staff, you must have a Closed Door Policy.

 Instant communication creates an aura of immediacy among us.
-People expect an immediate or at least quick response from you.
+This happens because people expect an immediate or at least a quick response from you.

 The easier the mean of communication is, the more the number of junk messages.
 Which is easier, sending "we make a delicious cake" via texting or email?
 Or cellphone?
 Or fax?
 We can compare this with the proof-of-work method, which creates some cost to the sender but no or low cost to the receiver - the sender will only pay the cost if the request is more important than the cost.